awsdocs/aws-elemental-medialive-user-guide/doc_source/about-batch-update-schedule.md

 To create and delete actions in the schedule for a channel, you use the batch update schedule command\.
 This command lets you perform multiple actions in one request\.
 There isn't one command for creating actions and another for deleting actions\.

+**Important**
+When working with a started and running channel, the **batch\-update\-schedule** command should be used when adding or removing actions\.
+Note that the **delete\-schedule** command should only be used on idle channels as it will delete all scheduled actions and could cause service interruptions if used on a live channel\.

 You can use the command as follows:
 + Submit a *single* request such as a request to do the following:
   + Create one action\.